mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 The typical Desperado uses a 20-round stick magazine which may be carried under the barrel or to the side depending on how the weapon was put together.
-Top- loading and bullpup types have been encountered, among other configurations.
+Top-loading and bullpup types have been encountered, among other configurations.
 Ultimately the Desperado is a device for spraying medium-calibre handgun